SayemW/Retina_Classifier/index.md

 ![RL](images/RL.png)

 ## 3. Classification
 Classification of images was done using a Discriminant Analysis classifier.
-The classifier was trained on a set of 36 images from the STARE Database.
+The classifier was trained on a set of 36 images from the STARE Database [3].
 18 of these were healthy and 18 were diseased.

 ## 4. Results
 6-fold cross validation using the training set gave the following results: